British politician, soldier and diplomat: Paddy Ashdown dies

 He spent years in the Royal Marines, and was on active service as a commando in the jungles of Borneo.
 He entered parliament in 1983 and was virtually unknown when he became leader of the pro-European party five years later.

-However his craggy good looks and an earnest expression swiftly helped him to become one of his country’s most popular leaders and for a time the “Mr Clean” of British politics.
+However his craggy good looks - he had short sandy hair - and an earnest expression swiftly helped him to become one of his country’s most popular leaders and for a time the “Mr Clean” of British politics.

 He also gained in stature during the 1991 Gulf War, which allowed him to display his military experience and diplomatic skills.